Vulnerabilities in WordPress Plugins: A Terrifying Trend

 wpCentral plugin

 This plugin is in 60,000 sites.
 The problem is the threat level of 8.8 out of 10.
 The vulnerability allows any authenticated visitor.
-Including subscribers, to increase their privileges and become a site administrator and access the wpCentral control panel.
-The plugin devs finally fix the problem in version 1.5.1.
+Including subscribers, to increase their privileges, become a site administrator, and access the wpCentral control panel.
+The plugin developers finally fixed the problem in version 1.5.1.

 Vulnerability in the Profile Builder plugin

 This plugin has about 65,000 installs.
 The problem is the threat level of 10 out of 10.
 The vulnerability allows an unauthenticated user to create an account with administrator rights.
-So, this WordPress plugins vulnerabilities allows you to create registration forms.
-The user can simply pass an additional field with the user role, assigning him administrator rights.
+So, this WordPress plugin’s vulnerabilities allow you to create registration forms.
+The user can pass an additional field with the user role, assigning him administrator rights.
 Fixing the problem in version 3.1.1.

 More facts